 Plan a Road Trip With Kids

-Although road trips typically are cheaper family vacations than trips where you fly, you’ll still need to buy some important items.
+Although road trips typically are cheaper family vacations than trips where you fly, you’ll still need to buy some important items for your trip.
 Be sure to bring along some car safety items, just in case your case breaks down, or you get a flat tire while on the road.

-You’ll also want to have some fun games for the kids to play.
+You’ll also want to have some fun road trip games for the kids to play.
 I generally allow extra screen time on road trips, but it’s good to mix in some old-school games too, especially if you have kids that are prone to car sickness.

-Apps to Use
+Apps to Use For Your Road Trip

 Road Trip Planning Tips

-Know where you are going: Although Waze (recommended in the apps post) may provide the best real-time directions, you’ll still want a general idea of which route you are taking.
+Know where you are going: Although Waze may provide the best real-time directions, you’ll still want a general idea of which route you are taking.
 Be ready for tolls and other things you may encounter.

-Research stops along the way: Depending on the type of road trip you are taking, you may want to make stops along the way.
+Plan road trip stops along the way: Depending on the type of road trip you are taking, you may want to make roadside attractions stops along the way.
 I recommend researching these in advance when possible, so you know when they are open and what fees you may have to pay.

 Get your car ready: Getting a tune-up on your car in advance of a road trip is important.
 If there are any issues with your vehicle, you’d rather deal with them at home – before your trip.
 I remember a family road trip when I was a child – our car overheated and we had the get the radiator repaired in an unfamiliar city.